coq/coq/dev/doc/build-system.dune.md

 Note that for a fast developer build of ML files, the `check` target is faster, as it doesn't link the binaries and uses the non-optimizing compiler.

+If you have built the full standard library with the `world` target, then you should be able to run the commands from the `_build/install/default/bin` directories (including `coq_makefile`).

 ## Targets